 And guidebook author Joe Josephson said, “The Reality Bath is undoubtedly the most dangerous ice route in the range,” in his book Waterfall Ice.
-That same year, Twight climbed the 925-metre Slipstream WI4+ in two hours and 40 minutes.
+That same year, Twight climbed the 925-metre Slipstream WI4+ in two hours and four minutes.

 Twight also made first ascents near Chamonix, including Richard Cranium Memorial on the northwest face of Les Droites with Barry Blanchard in 1990.
 He also made the first ascent of Beyond Good And Evil on the north face of the Aiguille des Pelerins with Andy Parkin in 1992 and There Goes The Neighborhood on the northwest face of the Aiguille Sans Nom with Scott Backes in 1993.

 In the Himalayas, he attempted a number of routes, including the South Pillar of Nuptse with Jeff Lowe (twice), and the Rupal Face on Nanga Parbat with Blanchard, Kevin Doyle and Ward Robinson).
 In Alaska, he and Scott Backes climbed Deprivation on Mount Hunter in 72 hours up and down, which halved the previous fastest ascent of the North Buttress.
 In 2000, he climbed the Slovak Direct with Backes and Steve House in 60 hours.